 Recent studies have shown that a great amount of raw and finished products get deteriorated due to poor transportation and storage.

-The Food Standard Authority of India (FSSAI) has developed detailed and specific requirements to be followed by all FBOs (Food and Beverage Operators) which includes bakery industries as well.
+The FSSAI has developed detailed and specific requirements to be followed by all FBOs (Food and Beverage Operators) which includes bakery industries as well.
 For distribution and storage, FSSAI has divided requirements into 5 sets i.e. Design & Facilities, Control of Operation, Maintenance & Sanitation, Personal Hygiene, and Training & Complaint handling.

 In this article, we will understand all 5 requirements in detail.